PRODUCTS FILTER

 PR | 193 nm - 8000 nm

-3photon output couplers are coated using electron beam evaporation (EBE), ion assisted deposition (IAD) or ion beam sputtering (IBS) technologies.
+3photon output couplers are coated using advanced technologies such as electron beam evaporation (EBE), ion-assisted deposition (IAD), and ion beam sputtering (IBS).

 • Substrates